Pacoima Wash: History

 Years of flooding downstream followed, and Van Nuys flooded in the great Los Angeles Flood of 1938.

-In the 1950’s many drastic efforts were made to protect residents along the Pacoima Wash.
+In the 1950s, many drastic efforts were made to protect residents along the Pacoima Wash.

 Just after flowing below Interstate 5, the stream is diverted to the Pacoima Diversion Channel, joining Tujunga Wash further upstream.
 The Pacoima Wash Headworks were created where the Interstate 5 interchange is for settling of high flood volumes.
 The threat of flooding was diminished greatly.
 41 years later, Congressman Tony Cardenas won funding to turn the headworks, bare ground used only to settle flood volumes, into parkland.
-The earlier attempts to channelize the wash from the Pacoima Headworks south were left alone, and the channel was redirected closer to Van Nuys Bl.
+The earlier attempts to channelize the wash from the Pacoima Headworks south were left alone, and the channel was redirected closer to Van Nuys Blvd.

 Because of the flash floods in the Pacoima Wash, flooding in Van Nuys was an issue every year.
 In the great 1938 Los Angeles rains and flood, many parts of Van Nuys flooded severely.